15 Inspiring Women to Follow in the Sustainability Space

 14. Greta Thunberg

-Although she’s only 18, Greta Thunberg has already done incredible things for the planet.
-As an environmental activist and public figure, she has repeatedly called out international leaders for not doing enough to combat climate change.
+As an environmental activist and public figure, Greta Thunberg has repeatedly called out international leaders for not doing enough to combat climate change.
 When she was 15, Thunberg inspired a movement called Fridays for Future (FFF) by protesting in front of the Swedish Parliament.
 In 2019, more than one million protestors of FFF stood on strike for climate change in 125 countries.
 When attending the 2019 UN Climate Action Summit, Thunberg famously sailed there on a zero-carbon yacht instead of flying to deliver an electrifying speech that made history.

 15. Jennifer Granholm